haileyrthomas01/creategif/README.md

-# GIF Creation Project
+# Create a GIF with Python - Codédex Project

-Create animated GIFs from multiple images with Python using Pillow and imageio.
+hi y'all! i created an animated from multiple images with Python using Pillow and imageio. hope you like it :) #mrfrogforpresident2024

 ![Example GIF](mrfrog.gif)

 ## Installation

-Ensure you have Python and pip installed.
-Clone the repository and install dependencies.
+ensure you have Python and pip installed. clone the repository and install dependencies.

 ```bash
 git clone https://github.com/haileyrthomas01/creategif.git